ben-sanati/3d-localisation-and-mapping/README.md

   <em>Alignment of 2 separate 3D point clouds using our algorithm.</em>
 </p>

-3. **Bounding Box Bipartite Matching for Missing Box Identification** - this algorithm addresses the problem of identifying missing signs in the maintenance scan compared to the gold-standard scan.
-By using a bipartite matching approach, it pairs detected bounding boxes from the maintenance scan to the gold-standard scans detected bounding boxes.
+3. **Bounding Box Bipartite Matching for Missing Box Identification** - this algorithm addresses the problem of identifying missing objects of interest by comparing two scans.
+It employs a bipartite matching approach to pair detected bounding boxes from one scan with those from another scan.
 This is performed in `src/map_alignment/comparison.py`.

 <p align="center">
   <img src="readme_img/bp_match_algo.png" style="width: 60%"/>
   <br>
-  <em>Bounding box matching of gold-standard signage (red) to maintenance signage (green).</em>
+  <em>Bounding box matching between objects of interest in Scan 1 (red) and Scan 2 (green).</em>
 </p>